skarth597/OneWifiTestSuite/README.md

 ### **License Requirements** ###
 1. Before RDK accepts your code into the project you must sign the RDK [Contributor License Agreement (CLA)](https://developer.rdkcentral.com/source/contribute/contribute/before_you_contribute/).

-2. License for this project is included in the root directory and there shouldn't be any additional license file in any of the subfolders.
+2. License for this project is included in the root directory
-<br><br>

 ### **How to contribute?** ###
 1. [Fork](https://docs.github.com/en/github/getting-started-with-github/quickstart/fork-a-repo) the repository, commit your changes, build and test it in at least one approved test platform/device.